 Bring granola bars

-It’s always good to have a snack with you.
+It’s always good to have a snack with you when you’re traveling.
 Whether it’s a treat while you’re on the plane or a mid-day pick-me-up on your busy vacation days, it’s important to have something to tide you over.

 That’s why I always pack a few granola bars with me.

 No need to refrigerate and still edible even if it gets crushed in your bag.

 Of course you’ve got exciting days planned.
 You have tons of places to explore and people to see.
 But being in a new place AND having a completely new schedule can throw you off your rhythm and cause you to feel more stress throughout your trip.